cosmos/gaia/docs/resources/service-providers.md

 ```

 Flags:
 - `--trust-node`: A boolean.
 If `true`, light-client verification is disabled.
-If `false`, it is disabled.
+If `false`, it is enabled.
 For service providers, this should be set to `true`.
-By default, it set to `true`.
+By default, it set to `false`.
 - `--node`: This is where you indicate the address and the port of your full-node.
 The format is `<full_node_address:full_node_port>`.
 If the full-node is on the same machine, the address should be `tcp://localhost:26657`.
 - `--laddr`: This flag allows you to specify the address and port for the Rest Server (default `1317`).
 You will mostly use this flag only to specify the port, in which case just input "localhost" for the address.
 The format is <rest_server_address:port>.